gerkenmatt/secure-bootloader/README.md

 - **Build System:** The STM32 projects are built using CMake and Makefiles.
 - **Bare-Metal Approach:** The STM32 firmware is written directly at the **register access level**.
 It **does not use the STM32 HAL libraries**.
 This approach was chosen to gain a deeper understanding of the hardware and to produce more efficient, transparent code.

+### Prerequisites
+- This project was built on Linux OS
+- VS Code should be installed
+- install arm-none-eabi-gcc

 ## Repository Structure

 ```